msolorio/project-ideas/readme.md

 - recreate gmail (???, but different)
 - recreate itunes (but better)
 - create a JavaScript framework
+- a resource game like Settlers of Catan
+- remake Settlers of Catan as a collaborative, resource sharing game
 - a real time chat app
 - a real time video chat app
 - a chat bot